-Meet the 8 Sitting Supreme Court Justices
+Meet the 8 sitting justices as Supreme Court starts new term

 Breyer, 78, was nominated to the court by President Bill Clinton in 1994.
 The Senate confirmed him in a 87-9 vote and he took the bench on Aug.
 3, 1994.
 Breyer previously served for 10 years as a judge on the U.S. Court of Appeals for the First Circuit and for four years as its chief judge.
 He attended Stanford University and Magdalen College, Oxford, and received his law degree from Harvard Law School.
 He clerked for Supreme Court Justice Arthur Goldberg in 1964.
 Breyer was an assistant special prosecutor of the Watergate Special Prosecution Force, a special assistant to the assistant U.S. Attorney General for antitrust, as well as chief counsel for the U.S. Senate Judiciary Committee.
 He has three children with his wife Joanna Hare.
 Breyer was born in San Francisco, California.

-Samuel Anthony Alito, Jr.
+Samuel Anthony Alito Jr.

-Alito, Jr., 66, was nominated by President George W. Bush in 2005.
+Alito, 67, was nominated by President George W. Bush in 2005.
 He took his seat on Jan.
 31, 2006 after the Senate confirmed his nomination in a 58-42 vote, which followed Bush's withdrawal of his nomination of White House Counsel Harriet Miers.
 Alito previously served as assistant to the Solicitor General at the Department of Justice; deputy assistant Attorney General; and U.S. Attorney for the District of New Jersey.
 He was appointed to the U.S. Court of Appeals for the Third Circuit in 1990.
 Alito received his bachelor’s degree from Princeton University and his law degree from Yale Law School, where he was the editor of the Yale Law Journal.
 He is married to Martha-Ann and has two children.
 Alito was born in Trenton, New Jersey.

 Sonia Sotomayor

 Sotomayor, 62, was nominated to the Supreme Court by President Barack Obama in 2009.
 She joined the court on Aug.
 8, 2009, after the Senate voted 68-31 in support of her nomination.
 In 1991, President George H.W.
-Bush nominated her to the U.S. District Court, Southern District of New York, and she served in that role from 1992–1998.
+Bush nominated her to the U.S. District Court, Southern District of New York, and she served in that role from 1992 to 1998.
 She was then nominated by President Bill Clinton to the Second Circuit Court of Appeals, where she served for 11 years.
 Sotomayor received her bachelor’s degree from Princeton University and her law degree from Yale Law School, where she served as an editor of the Yale Law Journal.
-She was born in Bronx, New York.
+She was born in the Bronx borough of New York City.

 Elena Kagan

-Kagan, 56, was appointed as Solicitor General of the United States by President Barack Obama in 2009.
+Kagan, 57, was appointed as Solicitor General of the United States by President Barack Obama in 2009.
 A year later, the President nominated her to the Supreme Court.
 She took her seat on Aug.
 7, 2010, after a 63-37 vote in the Senate.
 Kagan clerked for Supreme Court Justice Thurgood Marshall in 1987.
 She was a law professor first at the University of Chicago Law School and later at Harvard Law School after briefly practicing law in Washington, D.C.
-She served for four years in the Clinton administration, as associate counsel to the President and then as deputy assistant to the President for domestic policy.
+She served for four years in the Clinton administration, as associate counsel to the president and then as deputy assistant to the president for domestic policy.
 She was also the dean of Harvard Law School from 2003 to 2009.
 Kagan was born in New York on April 28, 1960.

+Gorsuch, 49, is the newest justice to join the court.
+The former Colorado federal appeals judge was nominated by President Donald Trump on January 31 to fill the late Justice Scalia's seat on the bench.
+He was confirmed by the Senate on April 7.
+Democrats, bitter over the GOP's refusal to hold a hearing for former President Obama's Supreme Court nominee Merrick Garland, fought hard to block Gorsuch's nomination.
+In order to get Gorsuch confirmed, Senate Majority Leader Mitch McConnell changed Senate rules to end debate on Supreme Court nominees with a simple majority of 52 votes instead of the original 60.
+Gorsuch was a former 10th Circuit Court of Appeals judge in Denver, nominated by President George W. Bush in 2006.
+Gorsuch was also a law clerk for Justice Kennedy.
+Gorsuch received his bachelor's degree from Columbia University, graduated from Harvard Law and got his Ph.D. from Oxford.
+He was born in Denver and has two daughters with his wife, Marie Louise.

-Margaret Chadbourn contributed to this story.
+ABC News' Meghan Keneally, Veronica Stracqualursi, Erin Dooley and Margaret Chadbourn contributed to this story.